kencochrane/scorinator/ansible/README.md

 dev.yml
 ========
-This installs both worker and postgresql on the same server.
+This installs both worker and redis on the same server.

 Todo:
 =====